 What began as “The Dad Project “— a personal exploration of my father’s legacy in my own life — culminated into a multi-media installation titled, LIFESCAPE: A Video Portrait of Marshall Bennett.

-Here is the 14-minute version of a larger generative video portrait by Chicago artist Lincoln Schatz, that debuted at Roosevelt University in Chicago and is now a permanant installation in the business school.
+Here is the 14-minute version of a larger generative video portrait by Chicago artist Lincoln Schatz, that debuted at Roosevelt University in Chicago and is now a permanent installation in the business school.
 The film’s conceptual and innovative approach reveals the many facets of my father, Marshall, along with a beautiful and moving sound track by Ken Olsen, the assistant principal cellist of the Chicago Symphony Orchestra.

 “Marshall is a true legend in real estate and urban planning and development, not just in Chicago but on an international scale,” says Jon DeVries, founding director of the Marshall Bennett Institute.
 “His ongoing commitment to supporting the Institute and to mentoring students is so greatly appreciated.
 We are honored to be a beneficiary of his wisdom and generosity and hope this installation will help showcase Marshall and contribute to his legacy.”